 It should go without saying that doing these things simply because you want to look like you care is not friendship, it’s manipulation.

 Manipulation is something that will turn others off can cost you many relationships.
 Be on the look out for it.
-We all are capable of doing it.
+We all are capable of being manipulative.
+Here’s how to deal with ex-wife drama.

 This question makes my stomach turn a bit because, the question has the starting point backwards.
 I say the only way is to get happy, and then you will be a better person to everyone around you.
 Even people you don’t know will experience you in a way that makes them happier.